szabolcstoth/robotframework-basics/docs/03-remote/03-do-not-hardcode-passwords.md

 ## Results

-Inside the `tests` folder, execute the following command to execute `03-Remote` suite.
+In the `tests` folder, execute the following command to execute the `03-Remote` suite.

 ``` bash
 robot \